Students and faculty work with lighting and cameras in the new sound stage.

 Instructor, The Journal Advisor, Communications and Journalism

-As a broadcaster, Muyco-Tobin served as news editor for KMOX Radio, and as a senior editor, reporter, and anchor for KTRS Radio.
-She also was executive producer for the Contact Radio Program, which aired on more than 425 stations across the country and overseas.
+As a broadcaster, Muyco-Tobin served as news editor for KMOX Radio, and as a senior editor, reporter and anchor for KTRS Radio.
+She was also executive producer for the Contact Radio Program, which aired on more than 425 stations across the country and overseas.
 She is the recipient of the 2014 Salute to Women in Leadership Award in Media by the Urban League of Metropolitan St. Louis for promoting diversity in media.
 She serves as a board member for the St. Louis Press Club and Friends of Character Plus.

 Education